ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 in uw bezit heeft, dan wel op enigerlei wijze heeft gekopieerd, opgeslagen of gedeeld met derden.

 **Image Description:**
-The text in the image is in Dutch and reads:
+The image contains Dutch text that reads:

 "Tot slot wijzen wij u er nadrukkelijk op dat u met ondertekening van de vaststellingsovereenkomst expliciet verklaart dat u geen enkel bedrijfseigendom — waaronder, maar niet beperkt tot, digitale bestanden, fysieke documenten, vertrouwelijke klantgegevens, interne rapportages en e-mails — meer in uw bezit heeft, dan wel op enigerlei wijze heeft gekopieerd, opgeslagen of gedeeld met derden."

-This translates to English as:
+In English, this roughly translates to:

-"Finally, we explicitly point out that by signing the settlement agreement, you explicitly declare that you no longer have in your possession any company property — including, but not limited to, digital files, physical documents, confidential customer data, internal reports, and emails — nor have you copied, stored, or shared these in any way with third parties."
+"Finally, we explicitly point out that by signing the settlement agreement you explicitly declare that you no longer have any company property in your possession — including, but not limited to, digital files, physical documents, confidential customer data, internal reports, and emails — nor have you copied, stored, or shared them with third parties in any way."
 ```
 ![Image 1](page1_img1.png)